Looking for a black and white Unites States map? Here it is! A printable blank…

 Portugal has two types of administrative divisions: municipalities and districts.

-A district in Portugal is a higher-level administrative division that is responsible for coordinating and managing the various municipalities within its jurisdiction.
+A district in Portugal is a higher-level administrative division responsible for coordinating and managing the various municipalities within its jurisdiction.
 In terms of size, districts are much larger than municipalities, with each district containing several municipalities.

-There are 18 districts in mainland Portugal, each with its own capital city and government.
+There are 18 districts in mainland Portugal, each with its capital city and government.
 Districts are responsible for overseeing various public services, such as public safety, healthcare, education, and transportation, and they also have the authority to enforce national laws and regulations.

 Download as PDF (A4)